Monica (automobile): Development history and prototypes

 Before delivering the maquette to Vignale, Tastevin asked Lawrence to first deliver prototype #2 to the workshops of Virgilio Conrero, also in Turin.
 The famous Alfa mechanic was to do a detailed assessment of the Martin engine and evaluation of the car's performance.
 Conrero was critical of almost every aspect of the Martin engine and was skeptical of the power curves provided by Lawrence.
 He told the factory “this engine is a trap that will never work under normal traffic conditions”.
 Conrero insisted on a flying-kilometre test of the prototype, after which he would run his 2-litre Giulietta on the same course for comparison.
 Lawrence suspected that Conrero was trying to discredit both the Martin engine and LawrenceTune in an attempt to take Lawrence's place on the Monica project.
 He examined the times recorded for the Monica's run and discovered an irregularity in the numbers.
 When Tastevin confronted Conrero with this information the testing was halted and Conrero's involvement in the project ended.

 Lawrence delivered chassis #3 to Vignale's carrozzeria, and they completed the body in steel.
 While prototype #3 was a significant improvement the Tastevins were not yet entirely satisfied with its appearance.
 Performance of this car was also disappointing due to it being between 200 kg and 250 kg overweight.
 By way of explanation Lawrence drilled a hole into the scuttle.
 The drill penetrated 0.5 in of lead.
-Vignale, in the meantime, sold his company to DeTomaso in December 1969 and died three days later in an automobile accident while driving a Maserati.
+Vignale, in the meantime, sold his company to DeTomaso in December 1969 and died three days later in an automobile accident while driving a Fiat.

 During the May 1968 events in France, Tastevin decamped the entire staff of CFPM to Geneva and tasked Lawrence to keep the Monica project going.
 Tastevin provided Lawrence with funding to find sub-contractors to build cars in England.
 Lawrence approached Jensen, who he knew were already building cars for Sunbeam, Volvo and Austin-Healey as well as their own C-V8s and Interceptors.
 Jensen was not set up to produce the body panels though.
 Panels for their other assembly contracts came from outside of the company.
 Lawrence took prototype #3 and went looking for someone to provide the panels.
 He found a company named Airflow Streamline in Luton that specialized in producing aluminum cabs for trucks.
 Airflow only asked for a complete set of engineering drawings, a chassis and the number of body panels that Lawrence would require.
 Chassis #4 and #6 were delivered to Airflow Streamline and Rascanu was installed there to supervise the production of the necessary drawings.